 - A wonderful time to visit Lago Enriquillo in the southwest Dominican Republic for blooming cactus flowers.

-Dominican Republic in July
+Dominican Republic in JULY

 - Santo Domingo Merengue Festival (late July/early August).
 Here you can hear some of the top merengue artists perform.

-- Hurrican season continues
+- Hurricane season continues

-Dominican Republic in August
+Dominican Republic in AUGUST